 Addiction causes people to tell lies––but not just to friends, family members, co-workers, and authority figures.
 Unfortunately, it is likely that you have lied to yourself in order to protect your addiction, but there is a way to stop.
-Call 800-654-0987 now to find rehab programs that will help you begin your recovery as soon as possible.

->

-> 1. It Makes You Believe You Are the Only One Affected
+1. It Makes You Believe You Are the Only One Affected

 It is true that many addicts often act selfishly.
 This is partially because of the way that drugs can change the brain, causing voluntary abuse to become compulsive and anything that stands in the way of getting high suddenly unimportant (National Institute on Drug Abuse).
 But it may also make you think that you––and your needs––are the only one that matters.
 As such, it can cause you to avoid treatment because you think you are the only one affected by your substance abuse.

 2. It Makes You Feel Like You Can’t Go on Without It